tarantool/doc/doc/book/cartridge/cartridge_dev.rst

 --------------------------------------------------------------------------------

-A Tarantool Cartridge cluster segregates instance functionality in a role-based way. **Cluster roles** are Lua modules that implement some instance-specific functions and/or logic.
+A Tarantool Cartridge cluster segregates instance functionality in a role-based way. **Cluster roles** are Lua modules that implement some specific functions and/or logic to replicaset.

-Since all instances running cluster applications use the same source code and are aware of all the defined roles (and plugged modules), you can dynamically enable and disable multiple different roles on any number of instances without restarts, even during cluster operation.
-Roles are enabled *per replicaset*, so the enabled roles are available to each instance of the replicaset.
+Since all instances running cluster applications use the same source code and are aware of all the defined roles (and plugged modules), you can dynamically enable and disable multiple different roles without restarts, even during cluster operation.
+Note, that every instance in a replicaset performs the same roles and you cannot enable/disable roles individually on some instances.
+In other words, configuration of enabled roles is set up *per replicaset*.
 See :ref:`this guide <cartridge-deployment>` for a step-by-step setup example.

 .. _cartridge-built-in-roles: